rusili/AC-Android/lessons/fragments-exposed/readme.md

 - [Communicating w/ Fragment](https://developer.android.com/training/basics/fragments/communicating.html)

 # Lecture
-Pre-work for today's class is to find 4 images to use for fragments in an Android app.
+Pre-work for today's class is to find 4 images of your favorite memes to use for fragments in an Android app.

 So far, we already know that fragments represent behavior or a portion of UI in an app.